 The best and safest way is with a pair of needle-nosed pliers or a multitool.
-If you do not have either of those the fish should be immobilized first before attempting to remove the hook.
-If you do not do this the fish can flop around, dislodge the hook and sink it into your hand.
+The fish should be immobilized first before attempting to remove the hook.
+If you do not do this, the fish can flop around, dislodge the hook and sink it into your hand.

 Either gently step on the fish or press your index finger into the soft exterior bottom portion of the mouth while at the same time using your thumb to grab a hold of the inside lower lip.

 Some of the above fishing methods or advice may be illegal if used outside of a real-life survival situation.
-If you intend on practicing any of them, be sure to check your local laws first so that you do not run into any trouble.
+If you intend on practicing any of them, be sure to check your local laws first so that you don’t get yourself into trouble.

 Thanks for reading, and stay prepared!